StarKRE22/Atomic/README.md

 ## 🚀 Unity Quick Start

-Below is the process for quickly creating a character entity in Unity
+Below is the process for quickly creating a character entity in Unity using Rider IDE and the Atomic code generation plugin.

 ### Code Generation Setup